 Benjamin Franklin said, “Time is money.”
 It was true in the 18th-century, and it’s still true now, especially when you’re managing a business or nonprofit project through to completion.
 Missed deadlines can bring hefty costs - not only in dollars but in loss of reputation.
-In fact, the Project Management Institute’s (PMI) Project Management Book of Knowledge (PMBOK) recognizes time management as one of the 10 key project management knowledge areas.
-If you’re studying for the Project Management Professional (PMP) Certification exam, you’ll need to thoroughly understand all 10 knowledge areas.
+In fact, the Project Management Institute’s (PMI) text, A Guide to the Project Management Book of Knowledge (PMBOK® Guide) recognizes time management as one of the 10 key project management knowledge areas.
+If you’re studying for the Project Management Professional (PMP)® Certification exam, you’ll need to thoroughly understand all 10 knowledge areas.

 What Is the Time Management Process?